 However, unlike plants, they can survive in worse conditions as they’re a more simplistic lifeform.
 They can absorb more wavelengths of light and consume compounds that plants can’t use.

-Too many algae can be a problem and signify that your tank has a chemical imbalance or too many pollutants, such as ammonia and nitrites.
+Too much algae can be a problem and signify that your tank has a chemical imbalance or too many pollutants, such as ammonia and nitrites.
 As described by Science Daily, an algae bloom (or algal bloom) is a rapid increase in the algae population.

 Minimizes Toxins

-Along with other microorganisms, including bacteria, algae help minimize toxic nitrogen in the water.
 Algae also use ammonia as a food source, keeping this harmful toxin under control.
 Ammonia is a significant problem in fish tanks.
-Too much poisons fish and causes:

-- Red or cloudy eyes
+- Red or cloudy eyes.

-- Lethargy
+- Lethargy.

-- Redness around the gills
+- Redness around the gills.

-- Appetite loss
+- Appetite loss.

-- Breathing difficulties
+- Breathing difficulties.

 The right amount of algae keeps ammonia and nitrites at bay, preventing them from becoming a problem within the tank.